Embroidery Stitch Identification Guide

 Common Embroidery Stitches

 If you are looking to get started and need the help of an embroidery stitch identification guide, then these are some of the stitches that you need to look out for.
-These stitches are commonly used and in most commercial or home have a look at, Antique Dolls projects, you will find them being employed for their simplicity as well as for their effectiveness.
+These stitches are commonly used and in most commercial or home look at, Vintage Newspapers projects, you will find them being employed for their simplicity as well as for their effectiveness.

 Straight Stitches